comorment/containers/scripts/pgs/pgs_toolkit/README.md

 The output will be added to the ``output/PGS_synthetic_<method>/`` directories.

 #### ``run_pgs_w_QC.py``

-Run PGS using PLINK, PRSice2 and LDpred2 on tutorial data provided in this manuscript, which performs some basic QC steps on the data based on suggestions from this [tutorial](https://choishingwan.github.io/PRS-Tutorial/ldpred2/).
+Run PGS using PLINK, PRSice2 and LDpred2 on tutorial data provided in this repository, including some basic QC steps on the data based on suggestions from this [tutorial](https://choishingwan.github.io/PRS-Tutorial/ldpred2/).

 The main input files are: